Clinical-Language-Cognition-Lab/SONIVA_PAPER/README.md

 ---

-This repository provides resources developed for the **SONIVA project**, including:
+This repository provides resources developed for the **SONIVA database**, including:

 * Acoustic features for downstream analyses
 * A fine-tuned Whisper ASR model